Vazimax/Dataset-Generation/RESEARCH_PAPER_FINAL.md

 ### 2.4 Variant Generation of Vulnerable Code

 Beyond curation, several efforts acknowledge the need for richer vulnerable corpora.
 Large-scale datasets like DiverseVul provide breadth but remain heavily imbalanced, with vulnerable instances comprising a small minority, which can hinder robust learning.
 Other resources (e.g., vulnerability reproduction datasets and curated patch corpora) emphasize reproducibility and fix mining rather than variant synthesis.
 Our work differs by explicitly generating compiling, semantically vulnerable variants that vary surface form while preserving CWE semantics, directly targeting diversity and balance.

-Empirically, our results show that such variants materially affect detector outcomes, motivating variant-centric datasets as a complement to existing benchmarks.
+Two practical paths to variant generation are common.
+Transformation-based methods apply semantic-preserving edits (identifier changes, control-flow reordering, opaque predicates, library-call substitution) to produce alternate realizations of a flaw.
+Prompt- or template-driven generation uses rules or learned models to synthesize function bodies that retain vulnerability semantics while altering token-level patterns.
+Reported evaluations typically measure how these manipulations shift detector recall.
+We follow the latter approach using a fine-tuned CodeT5 model with compile-in-the-loop filtering, and we observe that stylistic diversity alone materially changes outcomes for both token- and graph-based detectors—supporting the case for variant-centric datasets alongside existing benchmarks.

 ---